Person Male Born 4/5/1825 Died 29/6/1895

 Biologist and anthropologist.
 Born Ealing.
 An early adherent to Darwin's theory of evolution, he was a strong supporter while also pointing out what he saw as flaws.
 At the Royal College of Science (which would later become Imperial College): Professor of Biology 1854 -95, the first Dean of the College 1881-95.
 His son Leonard (author) was father to: Sir Julian (biologist), Aldous (author) and Sir Andrew (physicist).
 Bonus fact: two of Thomas's daughters married the same man.
 Died at home in Eastbourne.

 2021: The Guardian reported that Imperial College's independent history group investigated the college's historical links to the British empire.
-The subsequent report calls for a building at the college named after Huxley, to be renamed due to his racist beliefs about human intelligence.
-The report says Huxley’s essay Emancipation – Black and White “espouses a racial hierarchy of intelligence, a belief system of ‘scientific racism’ that fed the dangerous and false ideology of eugenics; legacies of which are still felt today”.
-The report also calls for a bust of Huxley to be removed from display and placed in the college archives.
+The subsequent report called for a building at the college named after Huxley, to be renamed due to his racist beliefs about human intelligence.
+The report said Huxley’s essay Emancipation – Black and White “espouses a racial hierarchy of intelligence, a belief system of ‘scientific racism’ that fed the dangerous and false ideology of eugenics; legacies of which are still felt today”.
+The report also called for a bust of Huxley to be removed from display and placed in the college archives.

 2022: the Imperial College Huxley debate continued.
 A letter from 39 leading scientists was published in the Telegraph, arguing the case for a more nuanced assessment of Huxley's achievements over his whole career.